Taravatsh/bike-sharing/README.md

 ## Results

 This portion of the project focuses on the data visualizations that were created using Tableau.
-However, before creating the visualizations, Python and Pandas functions has to be used for creating a DataFrame and converting the **"tripduration"** column of the NYC Citi Bike Data CSV file from an integer to a datetime datatype for retrieving the time in hours, minutes and seconds as shown in the figure below.
-As a result of this, the DataFrame has to be exported as a CSV file and gets imported into Tableau for performing the bike trip analysis.
+However, before creating the visualizations, Python and Pandas functions had to be used for creating a DataFrame and converting the **"tripduration"** column of the NYC Citi Bike Data CSV file from an integer to a datetime datatype for retrieving the time in hours, minutes and seconds as shown in the figure below.
+As a result of this, the DataFrame had to be exported as a CSV file and imported into Tableau for performing the bike trip analysis.

 ![Converted values in the "tripduartion" column](Resources/Citibike_df.png)